Kandru/cs2-challenges/documentation/blueprints/OnPlayerHurt.md

 This blueprint is triggered when the attacker hurt someone or the victim got hurt by an attacker.

+> [!CAUTION]
+> This event will trigger offen and could slow down the server with many players online!

 ## Available rules

 - [Event Data](GlobalEventData.md)